Skip to main content

 Below are some examples of the visualizations JBrowse 2 has to offer.
 For live demos, have a look at the demos page.

 Screenshot of the SV inspector displaying inter-chromosomal translocations in the SKBR3 cell line.
-The SV inspector is a tabular view plus whole-genome circular overview of the SVs
+The SV inspector is a tabular view plus whole-genome circular overview of the SVs (live link)

 Screenshot showing a heterozygous small deletion in the GIAB dataset.
 The nanopore reads are colored and sorted by the HP (haplotype) tag which helps show that the deletion is exclusive to one haplotype.
 Users can color, sort, group, and filter by tags (live link)